pschool-in/curriculum/content/grammar/Idiom/idiom-mcq.md

 to make someone laugh, to make someone cry, to make someone eat

 Out of the blue
-Something that occurs unexpectedly, something that occurs frequently, something that occurs very regularly
+something that occurs unexpectedly, something that occurs frequently, something that occurs very regularly

 Hold your horses
 be patient, be aggressive, be emotional